 | Grape quality | Good to very good | Opportunity for prestige cuvées |

-For further insight, it is useful to consult analyses on the 2025 harvest and quota measures, which detail consequences for the sector and adaptation strategies.
-These readings help grasp why some cuvées presented at the Habits de Lumière are rarer and how this affects prices and availability.
+To deepen understanding, it is useful to consult analyses on the 2025 harvest and quota-related measures, which detail consequences for the sector and adaptation strategies.
+These readings help grasp why some cuvées presented during the Habits de Lumière are rarer and how this influences prices and availability.

 Examples of initiatives taken by the Houses:

-- Highlighting cuvées from specific plots to enhance the terroir.
+- Highlighting cuvées from specific plots to showcase the terroir.

-- Strengthened collaboration between merchants and winemakers to secure supply.
+- Strengthened collaboration between merchants and winemakers to secure supplies.

-- Educational communication on the impact of climate and quotas for the general public.
+- Educational communication on climate and quotas impact for the general public.

-These adaptations show that the event is not limited to celebration: it also becomes a moment of information and debate to anticipate the sector’s future.
-Understanding agronomic and regulatory issues contributes to a fuller appreciation of the presented products.
+These adaptations show that the event is not limited to celebration: it also becomes an information and debate moment to anticipate the sector’s future.
+Knowledge of agronomic and regulatory challenges contributes to a fuller appreciation of the products presented.

-For those closely following the sector, files like the 2025 harvest analysis and the update on the quota system are valuable resources to understand the context and strategic decisions of the Houses.
+For those closely following the sector, dossiers like the analysis of the 2025 harvest and the update on the quota system are valuable resources to understand the context and strategic decisions of the Houses.

-Ultimately, holding the Habits de Lumière in 2025 also serves to reveal tensions and opportunities present in the Champagne sector.
-The challenge is to turn these constraints into creative impulses to maintain the quality and diversity of the cuvées offered.
+Ultimately, the holding of the Habits de Lumière in 2025 also serves as a reflector of present tensions and opportunities in the Champagne sector.
+The challenge is to transform these constraints into creative impulses to maintain the quality and diversity of the cuvées offered.

-The Houses’ communication during the Habits de Lumière is a orchestrated demonstration of storytelling.
+The Houses’ communication during the Habits de Lumière is a well-orchestrated storytelling display.
 Between pop-up shops, thematic routes, and digital animations, each House builds an experience that tells its story.
 The public is invited to enter not only the gustatory universe but also the heritage and identity narrative of each brand.

-Shops like “Le 19” or collective spaces set up in courtyards become stages where marketing strategies mixing tradition and modernity are played out.
-The use of interactive devices, limited editions, and artistic collaborations captures visitors’ attention and creates a lasting emotional bond.
+Shops like “Le 19” or collective spaces set up in courtyards become stages where marketing strategies blending tradition and modernity are played out.
+The use of interactive devices, limited editions, and artistic collaborations helps capture visitors’ attention and create a lasting emotional bond.

 - Immersive experiences: narrative routes and multimedia supports.

-- Special editions: cuvées and gift boxes dedicated to the event.
+- Special editions: cuvées and boxes dedicated to the event.

-- Collections: showcasing objects related to Champagne’s memory.
+- Collections: showcasing objects linked to Champagne’s memory.

 A summary table highlights the levers used: